top of page

 Woodland Ways

-Build a Bug Hotel
+Make a Bug Hotel

 Using branches, leaves and other natural objects create a bug hotel.

-Clean up your Forest
+Clean Your Forest

 With your grown up, using the correct tools (litter picker, gloves and plastic bag) clean up your forest, making your woodland ways beautiful.